mpiraux/draft-piraux-quic-plugins/draft-piraux-quic-plugins.md

 REQ2:
 : It should be possible to dynamically attach a plugin to one instance of an implementation.
-For instance, for a protocol that supports connections, it should be possible to associate different plugins to different connections.
+For instance, for a connection-oriented protocol, it should be possible to associate a plugin to a given connection.
+Different connections could have different sets of plugins.

 REQ3:
-: It should be possible to execute the same plugin on different and interoperable implementations of the same protocol.
+: It should be possible to execute the same plugin on different interoperable implementations of the same protocol.

 REQ4:
 : It should be possible for a protocol implementation to restrict the operations